-What arbitration bodies relevant to international arbitration are based within your jurisdiction?
+4 What arbitration bodies relevant to international arbitration are based within your jurisdiction?
 Do such bodies also act as appointing authorities?

 There are a number of arbitration bodies located in Nigeria.
-These include: The Chartered Institute of Arbitrators UK (Nigeria Branch), The Regional Centre for International Commercial Arbitration Lagos, The International Chamber of Commerce (Nigerian National Committee), and The Lagos Court of Arbitration.
+These include: the Chartered Institute of Arbitrators UK (Nigeria Branch), Maritime Arbitrators Association of Nigeria, the Institute of Construction Industry Arbitrators, the Regional Centre for International Commercial Arbitration Lagos, the International Chamber of Commerce (Nigerian National Committee) and the Lagos Court of Arbitration.